Creative Writing Summer Program for High School Students

 Meet the Faculty

-Our instructors are committed educators and accomplished artists with extensive experience in their disciplines.
+Our creative writing instructors are committed educators and accomplished artists with extensive experience in their disciplines.
 As mentors, they are dedicated to helping you develop your own unique voice.

 The students will participate in a reading showcase in The Writing House Great Room at the end of the program.